 The untold stories of Americans who served in the Royal Canadian Air Force in WW II

-Within Volume’s I & II are fifty selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!
+Within American RCAF Warriors are seventy five selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!

 They voluntarily enlisted in the RCAF in WW II prior to America’s entry into the conflict.
-Because of age, marital status or education, they were unable to meet the stringent pre-war American flying service entry requirements.
+Because of age, marital status or education, they were unable to meet the stringent pre-war American military flying service entry requirements.

 Their dream was to fly and that is the principal reason more than 8,000 made the trek north to Canada.

-Many American and Canadian youth wanted to emulate ‘The Brylcream Boys’, the dashing young airmen flying high performance fighters in combat.
+Many American and Canadian youth of the day wanted to emulate ‘The Brylcream Boys’, the dashing young airmen flying high performance fighters in combat.